 A lot of recipes also call for a stick of butter.
 I find that the butter is completely unnecessary in this recipe.
 It tastes just as good without the butter and it is less likely to clog those arteries. 😉 Check out the recipe card below for the specific amounts and easy how-to steps!

-How to cook Mississippi pot roast in a pressure cooker
+How to cook Mississippi Pot Roast in Instant Pot

 - In your instant pot, add in the broth, roast, ranch packet, au jus seasoning, and banana peppers.